What is Etoro?

-As with stocks and shares – the minimum crypto trade is just $10 USD – so it’s ideal for beginners.
+As with stocks and shares – the minimum crypto trade is just $10 USD – so it’s ideal for small investors or beginners.

-When trading cryptocurrencies on eToro, there is a 1% fee when buying and selling.
-This fee is on top of any spreads- eg. 0.75% on Bitcoin 1.9% on Ethereum, 2.9% on Dogecoin (DOGE).
+When trading cryptocurrencies on eToro, there is a 1% commission when buying or selling.
+This is on top of any spread : eg. 0.75% on Bitcoin 1.9% on Ethereum, 2.9% on Dogecoin (DOGE).

 There is a charge of 0.5% (capped at $50) if you want to withdraw your crypto assets to the eToro wallet.

-Note : Cryptoasset investing is unregulated in some EU countries.
+Note : Cryptoasset investing is highly volatile and unregulated in some EU countries.
 No consumer protection.
 Tax on profits may apply.